eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson_5_Hashing_Maps.md

 ### 2. Sets and Maps

+A set is comparable to a list, its also vaguely a collection of things, but with one big difference.

+A list has some kind of ordering for its elements.
+While a set doesn't have that, but instead doesn't allow for repeated elements.

+You can think of a set kind of like a bag.
+You can reach in and pull something out, but you will never know what order you're getting the elements out in.

+                              Map = < Key, Value >

+A map is a set-based data structure, kind of like an array is a list-based data structure.

+A group of keys is a set.

+The keys in the map, like a dictionary, need to be unique.

+You can have several definitions for the same word stored in the value, but if you had the same word in the dictionary many times, you would randomly pick out a definition when you were first looking.

+Thus, each key exists once in a Map.

+A groupd ot this unique keys without any ordering is called a set.

+___

+### 3. Exploring the Map Concept

 In Python, the map concept appears as a built-in data type called a dictionary.
 A dictionary contains key-value pairs.
 Dictionaries might soon become your favorite data structure in Python—they're extremely easy to use and useful.
 Here's a sample of setting up a dictionary.

 ```Python